frontendweekly/virga/src/posts/2020-03-29-eleventy-with-theo-sass-and-postcss.md

 Have you noticed that Sass has changed its primary implementation of Sass?

 Sass was originally written in Ruby and then LibSass is a C/C++ port of the Sass engine.
-LibSass is just a library so it has been used with a wrapper like Node Sass.
+LibSass is just a library, so it has been used with a wrapper like Node Sass.

 Now Sass is written in Dart and it is the primary implementation of Sass which means it gets new features before any other implementation.